 \subsection{Ellipticity and half-light ellipse}

-In order to compute a measurement of the stellar angular momentum which takes into consideration the galaxy's morphology, we need to take into account its shape.
-Hence, we choose to calculate the spin parameter not only within the galaxy's half-light ellipse but also from 0.5 to 2 effective radii ($R_{e}$).
+In order to compute a measurement of the stellar angular momentum, which takes into consideration the galaxy's morphology, we needed to take into account its shape.
+Hence, we chose to calculate the spin parameter not only within the galaxy's half-light ellipse but also from 0.5 to 2 effective radii ($R_{e}$).

-Therefore, to calculate the half-light ellipse, we use the galaxy circular aperture radius enclosing half the total flux ($R_{e}$), the position angle (PA), and the ellipticity ($\epsilon$), given by $\epsilon$ = $1 - \frac{b}{a}$, where $b$ and $a$ are the semi-minor and semi-major axes, respectively.
-All these parameters are obtained from the WFC3-selected catalogs of objects from the 3D-HST Survey \citep{2014ApJS..214...24S}.
+Therefore, to calculate the half-light ellipse, we used the galaxy circular aperture radius enclosing half the total flux ($R_{e}$), the position angle (PA), and the ellipticity ($\epsilon$), given by $\epsilon$ = $1 - \frac{b}{a}$, where $b$ and $a$ are the semi-minor and semi-major axes, respectively.
+All these parameters were obtained from the WFC3-selected catalogues of objects from the 3D-HST Survey \citep{2014ApJS..214...24S}.
 Thus, the half-light ellipse is defined as an ellipse covering the same area ($A$ = $\pi R_{e}^{2}$) as a circle with radius $R_{e}$.
 The dashed black lines in panels (c) and (d) of Fig. \ref{fig:example_gal} show two regions: the half-light ellipse and an aperture computed taking $R$ = 2$R_{e}$.

 In Fig. \ref{fig:lam_dif_aper} we present the observed spin parameter computed for the galaxy sample at different apertures, from 0.5 to 2$R_{e}$ in four different panels according to the galaxy flattening.
 We see that the sample is dominated by round galaxies (low values of $\epsilon$).
-The radial $\lambda_{R}$ profile are flat, therefore the observed kinematics do not change drastically between 0.5-2$R_{e}$ for most galaxies in the sample.
+The radial $\lambda_{R}$ profile is flat, and therefore the observed kinematics do not change drastically between 0.5 and 2$R_{e}$ for most galaxies in the sample.